VirgilSecurity/awesome-virgil/objective-c-swift/quickstart/readme.md

 At this point you should be able to use VirgilSDK pod in your code.
 If you encountered any issues with CocoaPods installations try to find more information at [cocoapods.org](https://guides.cocoapods.org/using/getting-started.html).

 > The following code snippets use parts of the IP Messaging example apps for Objective-C and Swift.
 Some components and calls are not the parts of the VirgilSDK.
-You can find the example apps [here](https://github.com/VirgilSecurity/virgil-sdk-x/tree/v3/Docs).
+You can find links to the example apps [here](https://github.com/VirgilSecurity/virgil-sdk-x/tree/v3/Docs).

 ## Swift note